 Buffalo Burgers and the Zebu Controversy

-This past Shabbos many of us read Parshas Shmini, best known for being the Parsha that discusses and specifies the requirements for discerning which animals are considered kosher.
+Parshas Shemini is best known for being the Parshah that discusses and specifies the requirements needed to discern which animals are considered kosher.
 For example, fish need to have fins and scales while domestic land animals (beheimos) need to chew their cud (ruminant) and have completely split hooves.
 Non-domestic land animals (chayos) share the same basic set of rules to be considered kosher, but have slightly differing halachos.
-Some of the more well-known ones include that they do not have the prohibition of eating forbidden fats (cheilev) that a domestic land animal does, but there is a requirement to cover its blood immediately after slaughtering (kisui hadam), similar to a fowl but unlike a beheimah.
+Some of the more well known ones include that they do not have the prohibition of eating forbidden fats (cheilev) that a domestic land animal does, but there is a requirement to cover its blood immediately after slaughtering (kisui hadam), similar to a fowl but unlike a beheimah.

-What is a buffalo considered?
+Our question is what is a buffalo considered?
 Can we partake of a nice juicy buffalo burger?
 Although the Shulchan Aruch himself rules that a buffalo is considered a kosher beheimah, it is quite certain that he was not referring to our American buffalo, which was unknown at the time and is truly a bison, but rather the Asian Water Buffalo.
 However, even the American buffalo/bison chews its cud and has split hooves.
 Surely that should be enough to let us start grilling!

 The Torah enumerates the 24 various non-kosher “birds”.
 Since so many thousands of bird species exist, the Gemara Chullin (61b) specifies four necessary indicative features (simanim) that identify a specific type as kosher.
-However, many early authorities contend that we do not rely on our understanding of these simanim and only eat fowl that we have an oral tradition (mesorah) that this specific species is indeed kosher.
-The Rema rules this way, that one may not eat any species of bird without a mesorah.
+However, many early authorities contend that we do not rely on our understanding of these simanim, but rather only eat fowl that we have an oral tradition (mesorah) that this specific species is indeed kosher.
+Indeed, Rashi cites precedent from the case of the ‘Swamp Chicken’ (Tarnegolta D’Agma), with which even Chazal made a mistake (ad loc.
+62b), not realizing at first that it is truly predatory in nature (doreis) and therefore non-kosher.
+He therefore maintains that since we are not experts, we additionally need a mesorah to allow fowl to be eaten.
+The Rema in fact, definitively rules this way, that one may not eat any species of bird without a mesorah.

 The Shulchan Aruch in Yoreh Deah 80, 1, (Laws of a Kosher Chaya) discusses the different type of horns which distinguishes a chaya from abeheimah.
 The Shach enigmatically comments that “I did not elaborate since nowadays we only use what we received as a mesorah, similar to the laws of kosher fowl”.
 The basic understanding seems to be that the Shach is implying that just as for a bird to be considered kosher it needs to have a mesorah even if it fits all other requirements, so too a chaya would also need to have a mesorah to allow it to be eaten, even though it is technically kosher!